aiidateam/aiida-core/docs/source/tutorial/basic.rst

     'retrieved': <FolderData: uuid: 4733aa78-2e2f-4aeb-8e09-c5cfb58553db (pk: 10s)>}

 Besides the sum of the two ``Int`` nodes, the calculation function also returns two other outputs: one of type ``RemoteData`` and one of type ``FolderData``.
-See the `topics section on calculation jobs <topics:calculations:usage:calcfunctions>` for more details.
+See the :ref:`topics section on calculation jobs <topics:calculations:usage:calcfunctions>` for more details.
 Now, exit the IPython shell and once more check for *all* processes:

 .. code-block:: console